 Step 1 − Work for approximately 2500 hours- 40% for the first 1800 hours and 50% for the next 700 hours at Journeyman’s Wage Rate.

 Step 2 − Complete Basic Code Book Training and Construction 1- prior to Basic Trade School

 Step 3 − Attend Basic Level Trade School for eight weeks (240 hours credit)

-Step 4 − Work for approximately 3000 hours- 50% for Balance of second term, 60% for third term and 70% for Fourth term hours.
+Step 4 − Work for approximately 3000 hours- 50% for the balance of the second term, 60% for the third term, and 70% for fourth term hours.